Is Barcelona safe for new travelers?

 Carrer de Blai is known for its creative tapas bars and lively drinking dens, while the theatre strip of busy Paral·lel avenue features old-school playhouses staging musicals and cabaret.

-Barcelona: Travel Safety Tips
+Barcelona: Travel safety tips

 Although Barcelona isn’t the most unsafe location in the world, it wouldn’t hurt to take some precautions before and during your stay to ensure that you stay safe no matter what.